- Rather than relying on luck, it’s important to maintain a strong work ethic and prove yourself.

-“It’s essential to value all your colleagues, no matter what position they are in, and treat them with dignity and respect," Couric said inan interview with USA Weekend.
+“It’s essential to value all your colleagues, no matter what position they are in, and treat them with dignity and respect,” said Couric in an interview with USA Weekend.
 After all, you never know which co-workers you’ll wind up sharing an office with again in the future.

 2. Don’t rely on luck.

-You might get lucky with opportunities in your career, especially if you have connections, but luck is not enough to get you your big break.
+You might get lucky with opportunities in your career, especially if you have a large professional network, but luck is not enough to get you your big break.
 Use the advantages that you have, but work your hardest to keep them and grow.

 3. Prove yourself.

-Everyone has to start somewhere, and you won’t get anywhere on the corporate ladder if you just stand by idly.
-Earn every raise and promotion you get by maintaining a strong work ethic.
+Everyone has to start somewhere, and you won’t get anywhere on the corporate ladder if you just stand idly by.
+Earn every raise and promotion by maintaining a strong work ethic.
 Show your bosses what you can do, and you might be surprised at how far it’ll take you.
-Even Couric, now a household name, once started at the bottom.
+Even Couric, now a household name, started at the bottom.

 4. Take risks.

 When you have the chance to try something that could be great for your career, take the risk.
-The payout could be great, but you’ll never know until you go for it.
+The payout could be great, and you’ll never know unless you go for it.
 If you always turn down the scary opportunities, you’ll miss out on a lot of potential success.

 5. Negotiate the right way.